How does this medication work? What will it do for me?

 What form(s) does this medication come in?

-Each vial of sterile lyophilized powder contains 30 mg anhydrous pamidronate disodium.
+Each vial of sterile lyophilized powder contains 30 mg of anhydrous pamidronate disodium.
 Nonmedicinal ingredients: mannitol and phosphoric acid.
 This preparation contains no preservatives.

 Each vial of sterile lyophilized powder contains 90 mg anhydrous pamidronate disodium.
 Nonmedicinal ingredients: mannitol and phosphoric acid.
 This preparation contains no preservatives.